 Dyskinetic cerebral palsy

 In this type of cerebral palsy the muscle tone can suddenly change from high (tight) to low (floppy), causing uncontrolled involuntary movements or spasms.

 This is the least common type of cerebral palsy.
-Movement is often jerky and balance can be poor.
+Movement is often shaky and balance can be poor.
 Children often have difficulty with the fine control of movement and may have a tremor that increases on activity.
-The individual's muscle tone is usually low (slightly floppy) and this can make sustaining upright postures such as sitting or standing difficult.
+Muscle tone is usually low (slightly floppy) and this can make sustaining upright postures such as sitting or standing difficult.

 Mixed types of CP features of more than one type of cerebral palsy.